Rhys Vague

 • New Zealand - Nelson (2019), Hawkes Bay (2021) | Japan - Kagawa (2020–2023), Tokyo United (2024–2025)

-In 2019, Rhys Vague played in New Zealand for the Nelson Giants and averaged 16.8 points, 8.5 rebounds, and 2.2 assists across 18 games.
+Rhys Vague joined the Nelson Giants for the 2019 New Zealand NBL season, playing his first season in New Zealand and averaging 16.8 points, 8.5 rebounds, and 2.2 assists across 18 games.

-In 2021, Vague returned to play in the New Zealand NBL for the Hawkes Bay Hawks and averaged 12 points, 7 rebounds, and 1.8 assists across 16 games.
+In 2021, while contracted in Japan, Vague returned to New Zealand to play for the Hawkes Bay Hawks in the New Zealand NBL season, where he averaged 12 points, 7 rebounds, and 1.8 assists across 16 games.

 Vague spent three seasons in Japan from 2020-2023 playing with the Kagawa Five Arrows before returning to play with South East Melbourne Phoenix in the NBL.